thorchh/FlavorFusion-AndroidCookbookApp/README.md

 If you have any questions or need further clarification, feel free to reach out!
 Happy coding and contributing!

+## Techniques Used
+- Firebase: Leveraged Firebase for real-time database functionality, authentication, and data synchronization.

+- RecyclerView: Implemented RecyclerView to efficiently display lists of recipes and enhance the user experience.

+- HashMap: Used HashMap for efficient data storage and retrieval.

+- Picasso Library: Integrated the Picasso library for loading and caching images.

+- Firebase Authentication: Enabled Firebase Authentication for user account creation and login.

+- Event Handlers: Implemented event handlers for various user interactions within the app.

+- Filter: Implemented a filter for efficient search functionality.

+- ProgressBar: Incorporated ProgressBar to provide visual feedback during data loading.

+- RatingBar: Utilized RatingBar to enable users to rate recipes.

+- Spinner: Implemented Spinner for selecting options in various parts of the app.

+- XML Drawable: Employed XML drawable to customize the appearance of UI elements.

+- Parcelable and Intent.putExtra: Employed Parcelable objects and Intent.putExtra for passing data between activities.

+- Object-Oriented Programming: Utilized Object-Oriented Programming principles throughout the app's codebase for better modularity and maintainability.

+- Dealing with Asynchronous Calls for Firebase: Managed asynchronous calls to Firebase to ensure smooth data retrieval.

 ## Installation
 To run the app locally on your Android device, follow these steps: